Special biserial coalgebras and representations of quantum SL(2): Some coalgebra theory

-String algebras and special biserial algebras are defined dually, given a possibly infinite bound quiver $(Q,I)$, see [BR], [Erd], [SW].
+Note that the terms are defined up to Morita-Takeuchi equivalence and depend on the embedding of the basic coalgebra into its path coalgebra.
+When we say that $B\subset\Bbbk Q$ is a special biserial coalgebra, we adopt the convention that $B$ is admissible and is special biserial with respect to $\Bbbk Q.$ String algebras and special biserial algebras are defined dually, given a possibly infinite bound quiver $(Q,I)$, see [BR][Erd][SW].
 String coalgebras have been defined for coalgebras specified by an ideal of relations in the path algebra in [Sim3].